Yes, even if you have a bad credit score, you can take out a loan against your vehicle.

 The Bottom Line

-As with any secured loan, if you default, you risk losing your collateral and damaging your credit.
+As with any secured loan, if you default, you risk losing your vehicle and damaging your credit.
 Because of this, it’s wise to only use these loans in an emergency — after exhausting all other options.

 Written by